SHADES OF GREEN & EVERYTHING IN BETWEEN

 c) a great photographer who knows how to show a room at its best

-This means that if you don’t have this SAME environment, your paint colour will look different!
+This means that if you don’t have this SAME environment, your paint color will look different!

 This ALSO means that if you’re considering a WARM green, you may want to tweak things a bit.
 South and west-facing rooms often suit…

-- Green paint colours that lean into blue as the COOL temperature can help to visually balance the warm sun.
+- Green paint colors that lean into blue as the COOL temperature can help to balance the warm sun visually.

 - Cool neutrals such as gray with a green-blue undertone.

-- Greige paint colours that have a green undertone, but lean closer to gray than beige.
+- Greige paint colors with a green undertone but lean closer to gray than beige.

 And heck, this isn’t written in stone – you do you, boo!
 If you love a certain green even though it goes against your exposure, FILL YER LITTLE GREEN BOOTS!
 However, if it goes against your finishes, you MAY want to find a happy medium instead.

-CHECK OUT MY ONLINE PAINT COLOUR CONSULTING PACKAGES!
+CHECK OUT MY ONLINE PAINT COLOR CONSULTING PACKAGES!